mattetti/book_mdar/book/source/Chapters/4_A_Little_Blog/1_MVC/1_Models.markdown

 This will make a post model for you, provided that you have defined an ORM and the database golb, in the previous steps.

-Note: Sometimes you might prefer to directly create a _resource_ (Model, Controller, View):
+Note: Sometimes you might prefer to directly create a _resource_ (Model, Controller, View) instead of calling the generator tree times:

     merb-gen resource post